Articulation GAN: Unsupervised modeling of articulatory learning: Results

 \subsection{Performance}

 To test how well the ArticulationGAN performs compared to WaveGAN, we randomly generated 200 outputs from the ArticulationGAN and WaveGAN models (400 total).
-A trained phonetician who is not a coauthor was hired to annototate outputs to avoid potential bias in transcriptions.
-The outputs were annotated as (i) intelligible words of English, (ii) intelligible sequences of sounds that are not words of English, and (iii) unintelligible outputs.\footnote{Generated EMA and waveform data, annotations, and checkpoints are available at \rurl{doi.org/10.17605/OSF.IO/X37HA}.
-The code is available at \rurl{github.com/gbegus/articulationGAN}.} The results are given in Figure \ref{tab:intelligible}.
+A trained phonetician who is not a coauthor was hired to annotate and transcribe the outputs in order to avoid potential bias and to account for noise in the outputs.
+The outputs were annotated as (i) intelligible words of English, (ii) intelligible sequences of sounds that are not words of English, and (iii) unintelligible outputs.
+The results are given in Figure \ref{tab:intelligible}.
+Intelligible outputs include all sounds that were transcribable by the trained phonetician; the proportion of comfortably intelligible outputs is likely lower.
 The WaveGAN model performs slightly better on the intelligibility task (87\% vs.~72\%), but the ArticulationGAN outputs a higher proportion of intelligible outputs (words and non-words) that are not part of training data (innovative outputs).

+The weaker intelligibility of ArticulationGAN is likely due to its more difficult training objective.
+The WaveGAN Generator only needs to produce outputs that are themselves similar to the training distribution drawn from TIMIT.
+On the other hand, the Articulatory Generator must produce outputs that approximate the TIMIT data after being passed through a fixed articulatory model that has been trained on MNGU0 data.
+As previously mentioned, TIMIT data is drawn from 630 speakers across eight dialects of American English \cite{timit}, while MNGU0 data is drawn from a single speaker of British English \cite{richmond11}.